joshbegley/nyt-latest/previous.md

 `There was concern from the drivers not only about the change itself but also about their lack of involvement in the move.`\
 https://nytimes.com/athletic/5936869/2024/11/21/f1-george-russell-fia-drivers-union/

-**Chelsea's squad rotation is proving effective and Macario's return only adds to their depth**\
+**Chelsea's squad rotation is proving effective - and Macario's return only adds to their depth**\
-`Sonia Bompastor has made large-scale changes for every Champions League match and it is likely to serve Chelsea well as the season continues`\
+`Sonia Bompastor has made large-scale changes for every Champions League match.
+It is likely to serve Chelsea well as the season continues`\
 https://nytimes.com/athletic/5936481/2024/11/21/chelsea-champions-league-celtic-rotation-macario/

 **Desi Lydic Says Trump is ‘Picking Mascots,’ Not Leaders**\